DISTRHO/Cardinal/docs/OVERVIEW.md

 The source code is the same for all the variants, with compiler macros used to tweak behaviour and IO count.

+### custom

+Here are files that are originally from Rack but fully reimplemented in Cardinal.
+Some of them are just stubs to define function symbols but without an actual implementation, for example disabling network features.

 ### extra

 A few extra files for having access to a few utilities, code borrowed from Carla, which in turn borrowed it from JUCE.
 The important one is `SharedResourcePointer`, as a way to easily manage a shared class lifecycle.

-### custom
+### MOD

-Here are files that are originally from Rack but fully reimplemented in Cardinal.
-Some of them are just stubs to define function symbols but without an actual implementation, for example disabling network features.
+Here are files related to packaging for [MOD Devices](https://moddevices.com/).
+These are not used for regular/common builds, only for MOD, where we add a few extra properties to make Cardinal LV2 integrate better with their system.

 ### override